lamassuiot/lamassu-kubernetes-chart/README.md

 It is also mandatory to have the following plugins enabled on the kubernetes cluster

-* **SotrageClass Provisioner** There is no particular plugin as it depends on the Kubernetes distribution used.
+* **StorageClass Provisioner** There is no particular plugin as it depends on the Kubernetes distribution used.
   * `MicroK8s`: This distribution already has a default Storage Class provisioner `microk8s.io/hostpath` named `microk8s-hostpath`
   * `k3s`: The default installation of k3s already has a Storage Class provisioner `rancher.io/local-path` named `local-path`
   * `Minikube`: The default installation of k3s already has a Storage Class provisioner `k8s.io/minikube-hostpath` named `standard`